Medical Malpractice and Public Liability Insurance

 - Confirm they have appropriate Professional Indemnity/Insurance in place before commencing practice or

 - If members are not practising at that time, they understand the indemnity requirements and will have arrangements in place prior to the start of practice

 Paramedics practicing as employees in the United Kingdom should have access to some form of Medical Professional Indemnity cover through their employer.
 Registrants working within the scope of their employment should ensure their employer at the time has appropriate indemnity arrangements in place to cover both themselves and their employees.
 This applies whether employment is through the Public Health Service or within the private sector.
 All employers such as the Ambulance Service Trusts are “vicariously liable” for the negligence of their employees and for any claims arising whilst employees are working within the scope of their employment.
 It is strongly recommended that members check with their employer that such indemnity is current for the employment proposed or being undertaken.
 It is also advisable to check with private sector employers their indemnity arrangements where the level of governance may not be as robust as within the N.H.S. and where indemnity is provided by way of commercial insurance rather than State-backed Indemnity arrangements.
 Paramedics practising on their own account or deliver services through their own corporate entity should purchase separate cover.

 Members also have access to specialist insurance products from Graybrook, including:

-- Medical Malpractice cover for members requiring their own additional individual cover.
+- Medical Malpractice and Public Liability Insurance for members requiring their own individual cover for themselves or organisation

 - Criminal Prosecution insurance.
-As hands-on profession members are exposed to allegations of inappropriate touching and sexual behaviour which can result in criminal charges.
-This insurance provides legal advice and defence cover up to £100,000 from just £25 a year plus insurance tax.
+As a hands-on profession members are exposed to allegations of inappropriate touching and sexual behaviour which can result in criminal charges.
+This insurance provides legal advice and defence cover up to £100,000 from just £25 a year plus insurance tax